-The legal requirements relating to the annual accounts are included in Title 9 Book 2 (hereinafter:

-Title 9) of the Netherlands Civil Code (NCC).
-Title 9 is applicable to the annual accounts of certain types of legal entities, such as the public limited liability entity (N.V.) and the private limited liability entity (B.V.).
+The legal requirements relating to the annual accounts are included in Title 9 Book 2 (hereinafter: Title 9) of the Netherlands Civil Code (NCC).
+Title 9 is applicable to the annual accounts of certain types of legal entities, such as the public limited liability entity (NV) and the private limited liability company (BV).
 The Dutch Accounting Standards Board (DASB) issues authoritative and interpretative accounting standards.
 The NCC and Dutch Accounting Standards (DASs) comprise the Netherlands Generally Accepted Accounting Principles (NL GAAP).
 Entities are well advised to comply with DASs and are furthermore recommended to use the DASs for reference when interpretation of Title 9 of the Netherlands Civil Code is required.
 However, DASs do not formally have the status of law.
-Title 9 offers legal entities the possibility to prepare both the consolidated financial statements1 and the separate financial statements in accordance with International Financial Reporting Standards as endorsed by the EU (IFRS-EU).
+Title 9 offers legal entities the possibility to prepare both the consolidated financial statements and the company-only financial statements in accordance with International Financial Reporting Standards as endorsed by the EU (IFRS-EU).
 Reference is made to paragraph 2.5 'IFRS-EU'.

-The annual accounts consist of the management board report, the financial statements and the other information section.
-The financial statements consist of the separate financial statements consisting of the balance sheet, the profit and loss account and the notes, and the consolidated financial statements (if applicable).
+The annual accounts consist of the management board report, the financial statements and the Other information section.
+The financial statements consist of the company-only financial statements consisting of the balance sheet, the profit and loss account and the notes, and the consolidated financial statements (if applicable).
 The financial statements must provide an 'insight' such that a reasonable judgement can be formed regarding the financial position and results of the entity, and, to the extent that the nature of the financial statements permits, its solvency and liquidity.
 Depending on whether a group relationship exists, consolidated financial statements shall be prepared.
 Certain exemptions to consolidation may apply.

 The management board of an entity is required to prepare the annual accounts within certain time limits.
-The financial statements of an N.V. or a B.V. are adopted by the general meeting.
+The financial statements of an NV or a BV are adopted by the general meeting of shareholders.
 An entity must publish its annual accounts within certain time limits following the adoption of its financial statements.

-Entities are classified by means of certain size criteria into four categories: large, medium-sized, small and micro entities.
-Micro, small and medium-sized entities may take advantage of certain exemptions, if they do not prepare financial statements in accordance with IFRS-EU.
+Entities are classified by means of certain size criteria into four categories: large, medium-sized, small and micro-sized entities.
+Micro-sized, small and medium-sized entities may take advantage of certain exemptions, if they do not prepare financial statements in accordance with IFRS-EU.
 A distinction can be made between exemptions relating to preparation of the financial statements, and those relating to publication of the financial statements.

-Micro and small entities have no legal audit requirement if they apply NL GAAP in the separate financial statements.
+Micro-sized and small entities have no legal audit requirement if they apply NL GAAP in the company-only financial statements.
 The financial statements of medium-sized and large entities must be audited (unless the group exemption in article 403 NCC is applied, refer to paragraph 6.3 'Consolidated financial statements').

-The Decree on financial statements formats lays down certain formats for the balance sheet and profit and loss account which are applicable to the entities defined in the Decree (except for micro entities).
+The Decree on financial statements formats lays down certain formats for the balance sheet and profit and loss account which are applicable to the entities defined in the Decree (except for micro-sized entities).
 The formats are included in Appendix 2 of this publication for the reader's convenience.